 Version 2.1 DRAFT

-June 5, 2013
+June 5, 2013 (edits 1/7/2014 JM) (edits 1/8/14 BAJ)

 Introduction:

-The Oregon Geographic Information Council (OGIC) has established a standard set of map elements that shall be present on all stand-alone maps produced by Oregon state agency personnel.
+The Oregon Geographic Information Council (OGIC) has established a standard set of map elements that are recommended on all stand-alone maps produced by Oregon state agency personnel.
+The inclusion of the standard map elements and information on official state map publications will serve users in guiding them on the map’s intended and appropriate use(s).
 For the purpose of this standard, stand-alone maps are defined as static maps, intended for print or digital stand-alone use.
 The elements, requirements for their use, and information about them are presented in the following table.
 The purpose is to serve as a set of standards and guidelines for the production and distribution of official maps in electronic or paper formats.
 This standard does not replace existing agency mapping protocols.
 It should serve as best practices guidelines for all government agencies in the state.

 Background:

-These standards and guidelines are necessary because, in today's electronic information environment, map authors have little control over the distribution and use of their maps once released.
+These standards and guidelines are necessary to clearly document the distributed map publication’s intended purpose, data sources, authorship, currency, use restrictions, copyright, and geographic properties.

 The elements defined here help users and producers to:

-Better understand the map information;
+Better understand the map information, leading to more meaning use and reduction of inappropriate uses;

-Identify the standards, practices, and source data used in developing the map; and
+Identify the standards, practices, and source data used in developing the map;

-Enable tracking electronic source files so map developers can more quickly make alterations or additional copies.